evilspacepirate/gprbuild/doc/gprbuild_ug/companion_tools.rst

   * dev

     This is the default mode.
 The installation is done in developer mode.
-All files to use the project are copied to to install prefix.
+All files to use the project are copied to install prefix.
 For a library this means that the specs, the corresponding ALI files for Ada units and the library itself (static or relocatable) are installed.
 For a standard project the object files are installed